Viktor Kryzhanivsky: Professional career and experience

 From 02.1992 to 12.1992 - Second, Third Secretary, Division of Conference for Security and Cooperation in Europe and Regional Cooperation, Ministry of Foreign Affairs of Ukraine.

 From 12.1993 to 04.1995 - Head of Division, Director, Department of Conference for Security and Cooperation in Europe and European Regional Cooperation, Ministry of Foreign Affairs of Ukraine.

 From 04.1995 to 06.1998 - Counsellor Permanent Mission of Ukraine to the International Organizations in Vienna.

 From 06.1998 to 08.1998 - Deputy Director Department of European and Transatlantic Integration, Ministry of Foreign Affairs of Ukraine.

 From 08.1998 to 01.1999 - Deputy Director Department of European Integration - Head of Division of NATO and Western European Cooperation, Ministry of Foreign Affairs of Ukraine.

 From 01.1999 to 09.2000 - Deputy Director Department of European Integration, Ministry of Foreign Affairs of Ukraine.

 From 09.2000 to 03.2003 - Deputy Permanent Representative of Ukraine to International Organizations in Vienna.

 From 03.2003 to 03.2005 - Deputy Head Main Directorate on Foreign Policy issues, Administration of the President of Ukraine.

 From 09.2005 to 09.2008 - Deputy Permanent Representative of Ukraine to the United Nations.

 From 08.2008 to 07.2010 - He was Special Envoy of Ukraine on Transnistria settlement.

 From 27 October 2010 - Ambassador Extraordinary and Plenipotentiary of Ukraine to Estonia.

+Death

+Kryzhanivsky died on 16 October 2021 after an accident when he fell down a staircase in his home.